opedal/slangvolution/README.md

 # Slangvolution
-Git repo for the paper [**Slangvolution: A Causal Analysis of Semantic Change and Frequency Dynamics in Slang**](https://arxiv.org/), published as a main conference paper at ACL 2022.
+Repo for the paper [**Slangvolution: A Causal Analysis of Semantic Change and Frequency Dynamics in Slang**](https://arxiv.org/), published as a main conference paper at ACL 2022.
 This README will walk you through the code and how to reproduce our results.

 Start by installing all libraries: